 Wood may start out looking great, but the life expectancy of a dock made out of wood is short.

-The yearlong Florida sunshine—combined with the rain and humidity—brings the lifespan of a wooden deck to roughly 15 years.
+The yearlong Florida sunshine, combined with the rain and humidity, brings the lifespan of a wooden deck to roughly 15 years.
 That means, if you intend to own your waterfront home for a long time, you’ll end up replacing the dock multiple times.

 Regularly painting, staining, or seasonally sealing a deck can increase a dock's lifespan by roughly 50%, but all of this takes time and money every year.
-The average cost for staining a deck can run between $2 to $4 for labor and materials, with an average cost of $800 to over a thousand dollars depending upon the size of the deck.
+The average cost for staining a deck can run between $2 to $4 per square foot for labor and materials, with an average cost of $800 to over a thousand dollars depending upon the size of the deck.

 With Trex decking, you can avoid the damages that come from Florida weather’s wear and tear and you won’t need to continually stain and seal the boards in order to keep them in working order.